Through An Empath's Eyes

 When analyzing how empathy affects our creativity, it’s simple.
-We create and while not all critics may agree, they don’t realize it could be for a bigger purpose than hearing what critics think.
+We create and while not all critics agree, they don’t realize it could be for a bigger purpose than hearing what they think.
 A painter, for example, may want to paint a controversial piece about homelessness because they witness it all the time and no action has been taken.
 It bothers and affects them enough to include it in their art, a personal space for artists and authors.
-Anything, especially in today’s world, can affect our creativity both positively and negatively.
+Anything, especially in today’s world, can affect our creativity.

 As an author, I’ve come to understand how much emotion, emotional intelligence, and empathy can affect writing and connection to characters.
 For some, a story is a story and characters are exactly that, characters.
 For others, a story is their home and the characters are their family.
-Authors have brilliant minds but when you add empathy into the mix, it changes and affects the entire craft.
-Maybe not for everyone.
-Some may understand empathy and not feel it at all.
+Authors have brilliant minds but when you add empathy into the mix, it changes the entire craft.
+Maybe not for everyone, some may understand empathy and not feel it at all.